The Ballpark (Old Orchard Beach): History

 The Ballpark opened in 1984.
 It was built primarily for baseball and was the home field of the Triple-A International League's Maine Guides from 1984 to 1987 and the Maine Phillies in 1988.

 The Guides were the top minor league affiliate for the Cleveland Indians from 1984 to 1986 and the Philadelphia Phillies from 1987–1988.
-The owners of the team believed that, due to the large amount of vacation traffic that the town enjoys in the summer months, numerous vacationers would attend games.
-However, after only five years in existence, the Maine franchise relocated to Moosic, Pennsylvania, following the 1988 season.
+The owners of the team believed that, due to the large amount of vacation traffic that the town receives in the summer months, numerous vacationers would attend games.
+However, after only five years in existence, the franchise relocated to Moosic, Pennsylvania, following the 1988 season.

 Although attendance was not a major problem during the franchise's existence, the park was hampered by three main driving forces: First, in the summer the stadium was home to a large population of Maine Black Flies that pestered fans.
 Second, there was only one road leading to and from the stadium, thus creating a traffic nightmare.
 Finally, soon after the stadium was built, other existing Triple-A stadiums were expanded and many new ones were built, making it normal for most Triple-A stadiums to hold well over 10,000 people, far above the 6,000 that the newly constructed Ball Park held, so that very shortly after its construction it was essentially obsolete.

 Stadium owner Jordan Kobritz fell behind on debt payments to The Finance Authority of Maine which had lent him the funds to construct the ballpark in 1984.
 In July 1987, Kobritz agreed to relinquish the deed to the ballpark to The Old Orchard Beach Town Council in exchange for his being release from his financial obligations.